David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The decision to use helicopters depends on strict safety and weather conditions; forces always use flexible means (boats, foot) to reach isolated areas.
 * Thousands of troops and militia are deployed on the ground, proving that the army never "abandons" the people.

+**Allegation:** Irrational comparison claiming "French-built works last 100 years (e.g., Hai Van Pass) while modern ones fail"; blaming landslides on government incompetence.
+* Landslides are due to climate change, extreme weather, and complex geology, regardless of the era.
+* Traffic volume and load today are vastly higher than in the French era.
+Historical records show landslides were also frequent in the past but less reported.
+* This comparison aims to deny efforts in maintaining infrastructure under harsh conditions.

+**Allegation:** Claims the State is "insensitive," spending on "statues/gates" instead of flood prevention; asserts disasters are "karma" or "heaven's punishment".
+* Disaster prevention (dykes, irrigation) is a top budget priority.
+Cultural projects often use socialized funds or separate local budgets, not affecting disaster funds.
+* Attributing disasters to "karma" is a superstitious, malicious tactic exploiting pain for political attack.
+* The Government always provides emergency relief and supplies immediately, showing no negligence.

 **24. On Building Culture:**

 **Allegation:** Claims that the policy of building an advanced culture imbued with national identity is "unrealistic", "formalistic", "demagogic"; that the Party does not truly care about developing culture and people.